 1. Personal financial advisor

 Providing advice about investments, insurance, mortgages, taxes, and more can be a rewarding way to put your economics education to work.
 With training in financial planning, financial advisors work with clients to set financial goals and figure out how to achieve them.
 They educate clients about anything from budgets and savings plans to investment and tax issues.
-This career is expected to see much-faster-than-average job growth between 2014 and 2024.1 New hires typically undergo on-the-job training under the direction of senior advisors, and moving up in this field generally requires becoming a Certified Financial Planner.
+This career is expected to see a faster-than-average job growth between 2016 and 2026.1 New hires typically undergo on-the-job training under the direction of senior advisors, and moving up in this field generally requires becoming a Certified Financial Planner.

 An actuary uses numerical analysis to calculate and manage risk.
 Your job is to analyze the likelihood of future events and identify ways to minimize the risk of negative outcomes.
 A bachelor's degree will get you in the door; you will likely be partnered with more experienced actuaries who can guide your development.
 You will have to apply for membership in a professional actuarial society and pass a series of exams to be certified.
 You can start that process in your senior year of college; in fact, many employers expect students to have passed at least one of the qualifying exams before they graduate.

 - Average salary—$116,2502

 Many informatics companies need healthcare analytics specialists to study the performance patterns of different hospital departments and recommend ways to streamline and improve processes.
 These professionals analyze data from patient files, billing records, and hospital inventories to make projections and find inefficiencies.
 A bachelor's degree can get you an entry-level position, but a master's will help you advance.
 Once you have at least three years of experience, you can apply for certification through the American Health Information Management Association.

 - Average salary—$113,730 (among all medical and health services managers)2